awsdocs/amazon-redshift-management-guide/doc_source/managing-cluster-operations.md

 Classic resize handles cases where the change in cluster size or node type isn't within the specifications supported by elastic resize\.
 Classic resize has undergone performance improvements in order that migration of large data volumes, which could take hours or days in the past, completes much more quickly\.
 It does this by making use of a backup and restore operation between the source and target cluster\.
 It also uses more efficient distribution to merge the data to the target cluster\.

+As a preliminary step, it's important to have a backup snapshot of the source cluster, or take a snapshot, prior to initiating the resize\.

 Classic resize has the following stages:

 1. Initial migration from source cluster to target cluster\.
-When the new \(target\) cluster is provisioned, Amazon Redshift sends an event notification that the resize has started, then it restarts your existing \(source\) cluster in read\-only mode\.
-The restart closes all existing connections to the cluster\.
-All uncommitted transactions \(including COPY\) are rolled back\.
-This step typically completes within a few minutes\.
-After it completes, both reads and writes are available\.
+When the new, target cluster is provisioned, Amazon Redshift sends an event notification that the resize has started\.
+It restarts your existing cluster, which closes all connections\.
+This includes connections from consumers, if the cluster is a producer for data sharing\.
+After the restart, the cluster is in read\-only mode, and data sharing resumes\.
+These actions take a few minutes\.
+Next, data is migrated to the target cluster, and both reads and writes are available\.

 1. Distribution Key tables migrated as Distribution Even are converted back to their original distribution style, using background workers\.
 The duration of this phase is dependent on the data\-set size\.
 For more information, see [Distribution styles](https://docs.aws.amazon.com/redshift/latest/dg/c_choosing_dist_sort.html)\.

-   Both reads and writes to the database work during this step\.
+   Both reads and writes to the database work during this process\.
 There can be degredation in query performance\.

 1. When the resize process nears completion, Amazon Redshift updates the endpoint to the target cluster, and all connections to the source cluster are dropped\.
+The target cluster takes on the producer role for data sharing\.

 1. After the resize completes, Amazon Redshift sends an event notification\.